2110040039/Ethical-Hacking-Notes/Foot Printing/Network footprinting.md

 Network footprinting is the process of gathering information about a network to understand its structure, components, and security posture.
 This involves collecting details about network topology, IP addresses, routing information, and network devices such as routers, firewalls, and servers.
 ## Tools Used
 1. **nslookup**: Used to obtain various types of DNS-related information.
 2. **traceroute**: Used to track the hops,path that packets take from your computer to a destination host.
+3. **Shodan**: Used to gather information about servers, IoT devices, and other networked systems.
+It can be used for competitive intelligence to understand the technological landscape and security posture of competitors.
 ## 1. **nslookup**
 ### Steps to Use nslookup
 1. **Open Command Prompt or Terminal**: